Serious Defense For Escalated DUI Charges

 Penalties For Repeat DUI Offenders

 South Carolina treats DUI cases seriously, especially if you have prior drunk driving convictions on your record.
 The penalties increase substantially with each subsequent conviction.
-For example:
+They also increase substances with a higher blood alcohol reading.
+Call The Law Offices of Marion M. Moses, LLC to have our attorney explain the possible penalties as it pertains to you and your case.

 Second offense: You face the possibility of up to one year in jail and increased fines.
 You must attend a state-approved substance abuse program and will be required to install an ignition interlock device on your vehicle.
 Your license will also be suspended for one year and you will not be eligible to apply for a restricted driver’s permit.